stackbit-projects/dyhc-blog-80e30/content/pages/posts/social_money.md

 **How will you be working on expanding your reach here?
 What plans do you have for your content and profile?**

-A: I post high quality content with good captions, following/liking people who could be interested in my work.
+I post high quality content with good captions, following/liking people who could be interested in my work.
 Culture is value.

 **Q: Are you willing to hold your coin a long time or do you have plans to sell in some structured way to benefit from the influx of capital?**